Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Mount Gravatt had a median taxpayer income of $54,511 and an average of $66,761 according to postcode level ATO data aggregated by AreaSearch for the financial year 2022.
-This was slightly above the national average, contrasting with Greater Brisbane's median income of $55,645 and average income of $70,520.
-By September 2025, estimates based on Wage Price Index growth of 13.99% since financial year 2022 would be approximately $62,137 (median) and $76,101 (average).
-According to the 2021 Census figures, incomes in Mount Gravatt cluster around the 70th percentile nationally.
-The income bracket of $1,500 - 2,999 dominated with 32.9% of residents (5,614 people), similar to regional levels where 33.3% occupied this bracket.
-High housing costs consumed 16.5% of income, but strong earnings placed disposable income at the 66th percentile nationally.
-The area's SEIFA income ranking placed it in the 7th decile.
+Mount Gravatt SA2 had a median taxpayer income of $54,511 and an average of $66,761 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This was slightly above the national average for that year.
+In contrast, Greater Brisbane's median income was $55,645 with an average income of $70,520 during the same period.
+Based on Wage Price Index growth, current estimates suggest a median income of approximately $62,137 and an average income of around $76,101 as of September 2025 in Mount Gravatt.
+The 2021 Census indicated that household, family, and personal incomes in Mount Gravatt were at the 69th percentile nationally.
+The majority of residents, 32.9% or 5,614 people, fell into the $1,500 - $2,999 income bracket, which is similar to regional levels where 33.3% occupy this bracket.
+Residents spent 16.5% of their income on housing costs, but strong earnings placed disposable income at the 66th percentile nationally.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income